cpshawn/Distributed-Hash-Table-File-System/README.txt

 A Java-based distributed hash table file system, with multiple servers and clients for data storage, update and lookup.
+Each object has three replicas stored across three servers based on a hash function for easy recovery.

+Applied Lamport timestamp algorithm to handle total ordering in the distributed system, ensuring actions from different clients to be executed in the same order on different servers.

 Project Description